baka3k/baka3k.github.io/docs/codingchecklist/docs/01_coding_checklist_common_00.md

 - [ ] Optional (image or video here...).

 # 7. Release rule
-- [ ] (Mandatory) Does new commit rebase with latest source code?
+1. - [ ] [Mandatory] Does new commit rebase with latest source code?
-- [ ] (Mandatory) Before create release APK, is app version increased?
+1. - [ ] [Mandatory] Before create release APK, is app version increased?